 Model Rule 8.4(g) and its associated comments evolved rapidly between the initial letter from the Goal III entities in July 2014, through initial circulation of Version 1 in July 2015, to final adoption of Version 5 the following August.
-There was solicitation of public input only on Version 2, with only one public hearing, and ultimately with no House debate at all.
+There was solicitation of public input only on Version 2, with only one public hearing, and ultimately with no House debate at all.19

 These scholars' red flags should not be ignored.
-ABA Model Rule 8.4(g) and Proposed Rule 8.4(f), which is closely patterned on it, pose serious problems for Alaska attorneys.
+ABA Model Rule 8.4(g) and its clone, Proposed Rule 32:8.4(g), pose serious problems for Iowa attorneys.

 II.
-ABA Model Rule 8.4(g) is unconstitutional under two Supreme Court decisions handed down since it was promulgated.
+ABA Model Rule 8.4(g) is unconstitutional under the analyses of two recent Supreme Court decisions handed down since it was promulgated.

-Since the ABA adopted Model Rule 8.4(g) in August 2016, the United States Supreme Court has issued two major free speech decisions that establish its unconstitutionality, National Institute of Family and Life Advocates v.
+Since the ABA adopted Model Rule 8.4(g) in August 2016, the United States Supreme Court has issued two major free speech decisions that confirm its unconstitutionality, National Institute of Family and Life Advocates v.
 Becerra, 138 S. Ct.
 2361 (2018), and Matal v.
 Tam, 137 S. Ct.
 1744 (2017).
-The ABA Section of Litigation recently published an article confirming that several section members see the Court's Becerra decision as raising serious concerns about the overall constitutionality of ABA Model Rule 8.4(g):
+The ABA Section of Litigation recently published an article showing that several section members see the Court's Becerra decision as raising serious concerns about the overall constitutionality of ABA Model Rule 8.4(g):

 Model Rule 8.4(g) "is intended to combat discrimination and harassment and to ensure equal treatment under the law," notes Cassandra Burke Robertson, Cleveland, OH, chair of the Appellate Litigation Subcommittee of the Section's Civil Rights Litigation Committee.
 While it serves important goals, "the biggest question about Rule 8.4(g) has been whether it unconstitutionally infringes on lawyers' speech rights-and after the Court's decision in Becerra, it increasingly looks like the answer is yes," Robertson concludes.
+20